Do beware of conflicting advice on the Internet. If in doubt, ask your doctor for a referral to a registered dietitian, trained in the use of FODMAPs

 Poorly absorbed sugars pass through the small intestine and enter the colon, where they are fermented by bacteria, releasing gas, which stretches the sensitive bowel causing bloating, wind and pain.
-Fructose, lactose and polyols tend to retain water in the bowel and may result loose motions and diarrhoea.
+Fructose, lactose, and polyols tend to retain water in the bowel and may result in loose motions and diarrhoea.

 FOR OUR MEMBERS, if you want to read more about FODMAPS, login or join today, then click on the following links and scroll down to access frequently asked questions and links.

 What foods contain FODMAPs?